michaelgwelch/arkham-horror-campaigns/path-to-carcosa/campaign-log.md

 * Matt and Michael got out, Resolution 1
 * Dan got a trauma (he's now got 1 physical and 1 mental)

-## Curtain Call
+## Lunacy's Reward

-* *chose not to go the police*  (one doubt added)
-* *The stranger is on to us* (Pallid Mask weakness added to Mark Harrigan deck)
-* Two tally marks added to Chasing the stranger due to defeating pallid mask man twice
-* 6 XP (3 locations, 2 enemies - royal emmisary, agent of the kind)
+Chose #3

+* slayed the monsters at the dinner party
+* 1 more conviction
+* VIPS slain (all of them): Ishimaru, Ashleigh, Constance, Sebastien, Jordan
+* Remove all acolyte, tablet and elder thing tokens, Add 2 acolyte tokens

+## Scenario III: Echoes of the Past

+* *We took the onyx*
+* 1 more conviction
+* 2 XP